addexdi/alx-low_level_programming/0x0B-malloc_free/README.md

-This is a project on dynamic memory allocation using malloc and free
+This directory contains malloc, free